CharlesAndersonGit/Ansible-Template/README.md

-# HA-Kubernetes-Template
+# Ansible-Template
-Tmplate for deploying Kubernetes into a highly available environment.
+Tmplate for deploying Ansible modules into a highly available environment.